Why study with us

 Building on a tradition of world-leading research and innovation at Edinburgh, our Centre will train a new generation of interdisciplinary scientists who will shape the development of AI within biomedical research over the next decades.
 Our students will be equipped with all the technical skills to realise biomedical breakthroughs through AI while anticipating and addressing the societal issues connected with their research.

-- Fully funded 4-year studentship, covering tuition fees, competitive stipend and travel/research support.
+- Fully funded 4-year studentship, covering tuition fees, UKRI-level stipend and travel/research support.

 - Extensive choice of projects at the intersection of AI, biomedicine and social sciences, under supervision and guidance of world-leading academic and clinical experts.